background

 Ending Inventory = Beginning Inventory BalanceCOGS + Raw Material Purchases

-The carrying value of a company’s inventories balance is affected by two main factors:
+The carrying value of a company’s inventory recognized on the balance sheet is affected by two main factors: the cost of goods sold (COGS) and raw material purchases.

-1. Cost of Goods Sold (COGS): On the balance sheet, inventories is reduced by COGS, whose value is dependent on the type of accounting method used (i.e. FIFO, LIFO, or weighted average).
+• Cost of Goods Sold (COGS) ➝ On the balance sheet, inventory is reduced by the cost of goods sold (COGS), whose value is dependent on the accounting method used (e.g. FIFO, LIFO, or weighted average).

-By ordering materials on an as-needed basis and minimizing the time that inventories remain idle on shelves until being sold, the company has less free cash flow (FCFs) tied up in operations (and thus more cash available to execute other initiatives).
+By ordering materials on an as-needed basis and minimizing the time that inventories remain idle on shelves until being sold, the company has less free cash flow (FCF) tied up in operations (and thus more cash available to execute other initiatives).

 The impact on net income depends on how the price of inventories has changed over time.